Notification

 If your device is unstable or crashes, your browser might disable WebGL.
 You can’t enforce WebGL on unstable WebGL devices.
 In some cases, it may help to update graphic card drivers or restart your browser.
 Learn more about WebGL support.

-• Too far from the camera.
+• Are too far from the camera.

-To turn on video framing:
+To turn video framing on or off:

 1. On your computer, open Google Meet.